 Boyars Romanovs Chambers museum is devoted to the boyars’ lifestyle of the 16th-17th centuries, which is also the époque of Ivan the Terrible and the first tsar of the Romanov.
 Moving from one room into another one you are making a historical journey learning about the everyday life of people in the past.

-These chambers preserve the history of the origins of the second tsar dynasty: the Romanov dynasty.
-In the middle of the 16th century, famous boyar Nikita Romanovich Zakharjin-Juriev received a luxurious dowry on the occasion of his marriage: an estate not far from the Kremlin.
-At that time, Nikita Romanovich could hardly imagine that his patronymic would soon become the name of a new royal dynasty, and that his grandson, Mikhail Romanov, would become a ‘tsar of all Russians’.
-During its long history the function and decoration of the estate has changed several times.
-But in the middle of the 19th century, Emperor Alexander ordered the restoration of the original decoration of the chambers in order to open one of the first museums in Moscow: ‘The House of the Boyars Romanov’.
+HistoryIn the middle of the 16th century, famous boyar Nikita Romanovich Zakharjin-Juriev received a luxurious dowry on the occasion of his marriage: an estate not far from the Kremlin.
+At that time, Nikita Romanovich could hardly imagine that his patronymic would soon become the name of a new royal dynasty and that his grandson, Mikhail Romanov, would become a ‘tsar of all Russians’.The first tsar of the Romanov dynasty Mikhail was believed to be born in this house in 1596.

 This house is often referred to as the Palace of the Romanov boyars, but do not expect to see something palatial in the modern sense of the word.
-Small rooms, narrow passageways and steep staircases create an atmosphere of medieval Russia.
+Small rooms, narrow passageways, and steep staircases create an atmosphere of medieval Russia.